 Take a cruise close to the Falls

 Hornblower Niagara Cruises runs a boat ride that takes you near to the three waterfall areas – so close you can touch them.
 This is an exhilarating and romantic experience – you can squeeze each other’s hands as you approach the powerful falls.
 For those of you asking, do you get wet at Niagara Falls?
 Yes.
 The boat operators give you a waterproof poncho that keeps you mostly dry, but the water slides onto the bottom of your legs and into your shoes.
-If you’re wondering what to wear to Niagara Falls, the answer is definitely not jeans if you want to go on the boat ride.
+If you’re wondering what to wear on the Niagara Falls boat tour, the answer is definitely not jeans.
 Wet jeans are heavy when wet and won’t be comfortable.
-Wear light clothes if possible, bring a change of clothes and footwear, and carry a plastic bag to keep your wet belongings in.
+In terms of what footwear to wear to Niagara Falls, if it’s summer the best option is lightweight water shoes, like these.
+Then it doesn’t matter how drenched you get.
+Wear light clothes if possible, bring a change of clothes, and carry a plastic bag to keep your wet belongings in.
 But do go on the boat ride, it’s worth it.

 Book a table for two at Skylon